alpaka-group/alpaka/README.md

 CMake 3.3.0+ is required to provide the correct defines and include paths.
 Just call `ALPAKA_ADD_EXECUTABLE` instead of `CUDA_ADD_EXECUTABLE` or `ADD_EXECUTABLE` and the difficulties of the CUDA nvcc compiler in handling `.cu` and `.cpp` files are automatically taken care of.
 Source files do not need any special file ending.
-Examples of how to utilize alpaka within CMake can be found in the `examples` folder.
+Examples of how to utilize alpaka within CMake can be found in the `example` folder.

 The whole alpaka library can be included with: `#include <alpaka/alpaka.hpp>` Code that is not intended to be utilized by the user is hidden in the `detail` namespace.